SciML/sciml.ai/gsoc/gsoc_diffeq.md

 **Mentors**: [Chris Rackauckas](https://github.com/ChrisRackauckas), [Yingbo Ma](https://github.com/YingboMa), [Kanav Gupta](https://github.com/kanav99) and [Utkarsh](https://github.com/utkarsh530)

+**Expected Project Size**: 175 hour or 350 hour depending on the chosen subtasks.

+**Difficulty**: Easy to Hard depending on the chosen subtasks.

-## Improvements to Physics-Informend Neural networks (PINN) for solving differential equations
+## Improvements to Physics-Informed Neural networks (PINN) for solving differential equations

 Neural networks can be used as a method for efficiently solving difficult partial differential equations.
 Efficient implementations of physics-informed machine learning from recent papers are being explored as